|

 |||

 On one hand, palletizing is essential for safe and damage-free cargo transportation.
-On the other hand, if a freight terminal palletizes loose items, it adds a palletizing fee and increases the chargeable volume of your load.
-If you are new to international cargo transportation, we highly recommend reading this webpage to avoid confusion about palletizing for transportation from the USA.
+On the other hand, if a terminal palletizes everything, it adds a palletizing fee and increases the chargeable volume of your load.
+If you are new to global cargo transportation, we highly recommend reading this webpage to avoid confusion about palletizing for transportation from the USA.

 If you ship a few cartons weighing less than 75 lbs, they may be shipped loose.
-When conveying goods in boxes, we recommend using heavy-duty cardboard moving boxes.
-Shipping loose boxes overseas has advantages and disadvantages.
+When conveying goods in boxes, we recommend using heavy-duty cardboard moving boxes for added protection.
+Shipping boxes overseas has advantages and disadvantages.

-ADVANTAGE: Shipping a few cartons weighing less than 75 lbs and not exceeding 72" in length should not incur additional freight costs in international transportation.
+ADVANTAGE: Sending abroad a few cartons weighing less than 75 lbs and not exceeding 72" in length should not incur additional freight costs.
 The total sea freight cost will be calculated by combining the volume of each box.

 DISADVANTAGE: Shipping goods overseas in multiple boxes separately is unreliable.